Leerz/prmzngphjvfls/README.md

 3. Press Y  to find the IP address of your console
 4. Open any FTP manager on your computer
 5. Connect to the IP address shown on your console on port 5000 with username/password: switch/switch

+## HOW TO INSTALL THE GAMES
+To install the games, please watch this guide : https://youtu.be/SEvtKeoIqS8?si=7ZDBNMKPS6S_goTy

+## HOW TO TRANSFER GAME SAVE DATA
+To do it, please watch this guide :https://youtu.be/HoyvuH2GU0Q?si=sAfQ_Q2axEvs1PuD

+## HOW TO UPGRADE THE SD CARD
+To upgrade the current SD card to a new one, please watch this guide : https://youtu.be/FnDsm18jQsM?si=knTP8D5uA6WIZQTv

+## HOW TO SETUP THE SD CARD FROM SCRATCH

 ## ERROR 2023-0011 SOLUTION